 You can find other Estateguru alternatives on the P2P Platform Comparison page.

-Estateguru Review Summary
+Summary Estateguru Review 2024

 FAQ EstateGuru Review

-Estateguru reached a turnover of €7.12 M in 2021.
+Estateguru generated a revenue of EUR 8 million in 2022.
 According to the numbers of the audited annual report, the platform generated a large part of its revenue through brokerage and commission fees from borrowers.

 If you are interested in signing up on Estateguru, you will receive a cashback bonus of 0.5% if you register via this link.